Laws

 - At least 30 days have elapsed since the date of death.

-- An application or petition for the appointment of a personal representative is neither pending nor granted.
+- No application for the appointment of a personal representative is granted or pending.

-- The affiant is the decedent’s heir, creditor, or the public administrator.
+- The affiant is the decedent’s heir, devisee, executor named in the will, creditor, or the public administrator.

 Step 2 – Complete and File Affidavit